 - Regular meetings with the E-Safety Lead.

-- Regular monitoring of e-safety incident logs.
+- Regular monitoring of E-Safety incident logs.

 - Reporting to the Standards Committee.

-Headteachers and Senior Leaders:
+Headteachers and Senior Leaders

-- The Headteachers are responsible for ensuring the safety (including E-safety) of members of the school community, though the day-to-day responsibility for E-safety will be delegated to the E-Safety Lead. - The Headteachers/Senior Leaders are responsible for ensuring that the E-safety Lead and other relevant staff receive suitable CPD to enable them to carry out their E-safety roles and to train other colleagues, as relevant. - The Headteachers/Senior Leaders will ensure that there is a system in place to allow for monitoring and support of teachers who carry out the internal e-safety monitoring role.
+- The Headteachers are responsible for ensuring the safety (including E-Safety) of members of the school community, though the day-to-day responsibility for E-Safety will be delegated to the E-Safety Lead. - The Headteachers/Senior Leaders are responsible for ensuring that the E-Safety Lead and other relevant staff receive suitable CPD to enable them to carry out their E-Safety roles and to train other colleagues, as relevant. - The Headteachers/Senior Leaders will ensure that there is a system in place to allow for monitoring and support of teachers who carry out the internal E-Safety monitoring role.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles.

-• The Headteachers and Senior Leaders together with all staff should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff.
+• The Headteachers and Senior Leaders together with all staff should be aware of the procedures to be followed in the event of a serious E-Safety allegation being made against a member of staff.

-The E-Safety Lead:
+The E-Safety Lead

-- Takes day-to day-responsibility for e-safety issues and has a leading role in establishing and reviewing the school e-safety policy/documents. - Works with the Designated Child Protection Lead to address any Safeguarding issues.
-As detailed in our Child Protection and Safeguarding Policy. - Is responsible for Smoothwall monitoring and filtering management in line with our Child Protection and Safeguarding Policy. - Ensures that all staff are aware of the procedures that need to be followed in the event of an e-safety incident taking place. - Provides training and advice for staff. - · Liaises with school ICT technical staff. - Receives reports of e-safety incidents and creates a log of incidents to inform future e-safety developments.
+- Takes day-to day-responsibility for E-Safety issues and has a leading role in establishing and reviewing the school E-Safety policy/documents. - Works with the Designated Child Protection Lead to address any Safeguarding issues.
+As detailed in our Child Protection and Safeguarding Policy. - Is responsible for Netsweeper monitoring and filtering management in line with our Child Protection and Safeguarding Policy.
+Netsweeper notifications are logged and reviewed by school leaders. - Ensures that all staff are aware of the procedures that need to be followed in the event of an E-Safety incident taking place. - Provides training and advice for staff. - Liaises with school ICT technical staff. - Receives reports of E-Safety incidents and creates a log of incidents to inform future E-Safety developments.